coalton-lang/coalton/docs/intro-to-coalton.md

 ## Do Notation

-Coalton has a do notation macro that works similary to do notation in Haskell.
+Coalton has a do-notation macro that works similary to do notation in Haskell.

 ```lisp
 (coalton-toplevel